Find out more about opportunities to work in a student support role.

 Applying for student support roles

-The DAS recruits support workers throughout the year.
-Job descriptions and an application form can be found on the right hand side of this page; please email completed applications and a CV to email@example.com.
+We recruits support workers throughout the year.
+You can find job descriptions and an application form on the right hand side of this page.
+Please email completed applications and a CV to email@example.com.

 If your skills match our requirements you might be invited to an informal interview.
-Support workers might also be asked to complete brief introductory disability awareness training, and undertake any specialist training required.
+You may also have to complete brief introductory disability awareness training, and undertake any specialist training required.

 All the roles will be operated through the University of Oxford Temporary Staffing Service in partnership with the Disability Advisory Service.
-Applicants should be aware that hours of work are dependent on student need; a fixed amount of work cannot be guaranteed.
+Hours of work are dependent on student need; we cannot guarantee a fixed amount of work.
 All roles are part-time.

 If you have any questions, contact firstname.lastname@example.org or call 01865 280459.